-At The Data Incubator we run online data science courses for busy professionals, as well as a free, eight-week Data Science Fellowship Program for PhDs and Master’s graduates to bridge the gap between academia and industry.
+At The Data Incubator we run online data science courses for busy professionals, as well as a Data Science Fellowship Program for PhDs and Master’s graduates to bridge the gap between academia and industry.

-Our Data Science Foundations online course is the perfect way to launch a new career in data science, or supercharge a current career with new data science skills.
+Our Data Science Essentials course is the perfect way to launch a new career in data science, or supercharge a current career with new data science skills.
 Diana Sujanto, after completing Data Science Foundations, went on to a graduate degree in data science program and ultimately got a job offer based on her new data science skills.
 Diana shares some of her story with us.

 Can you tell us a little bit about your background?

 I currently work for an airline reporting company as a Quality Assurance engineer.
 After earning my MBA in Information Systems from Louisiana State University, I worked in various engineer and consultant positions in Information Systems roles.
 While working full time, I was looking for a way to gain some additional skills in data science to develop my career further.
 When I learned about The Data Incubator’s Data Science Foundations online course, it seemed like a perfect fit for what I was looking for at that time.
 After completing Data Science Foundations, I decided to pursue a graduate academic program for a degree in data science with New College of Florida.

 How did you find TDI’s Data Science Foundations, and what made you decide to try it out?

 Were you considering any other online data science courses at that time?

 Yes, I was looking at one other online data science course with another company.
 I decided on TDI’s Data Science Foundations online course for a couple different reasons.
 Firstly, the other program I was considering had a solely project-based curriculum, there was no class sessions and no live instruction.
 It was a self-paced program and didn’t have the academic feel of TDI’s Foundations online course with live instruction and 1-on-1 instructor support that I was looking for.